Rude People’s Consortium

-Feelings Radio Project (FRP) is a pop-up radio and performance experiment making use of music, sound-collage, improvisation and open dialogue to investigate and “get in our feelings” about a range of issues in the contemporary South African and larger global context.
-Hosted by record collector and DJ Joey Modiba (aka Lirubishi) and performer-conductor Malik Ntone Edjabe (aka Hypocrite), it takes the form of episodic online broadcasts, intimate musical gatherings and larger dance-oriented events.
+Founded in 2019 by record collector and DJ Joey Modiba (aka Lirubishi) and performer-conductor Malik Ntone Edjabe (aka Hypocrite), Feelings Radio Project (FRP) was a pop-up radio and performance experiment combining music, sound-collage, improvisation and open dialogue to investigate and “get in our feelings” about a range of issues in the contemporary South African and larger global context.
+It took the form of episodic online broadcasts, intimate musical gatherings and larger dance-oriented events.

-The project draws substantially on Freespace, a performance format, pedagogic device and set of philosophical principles developed by People’s Education, seeking to provide an open platform for spontaneous transdisciplinary creative interchange, and placing an emphasis on the breaking of intergroup boundaries, such as the audience/performer and participant/facilitator relation.Typically featuring guest thinkers and practitioners from diverse disciplines, and driven by an ethic of interactivity, FRP sessions come together as situations of organic collaboration where sound is given precedence as the core artistic output.
+The project drew substantially on Freespace, a performance format, pedagogic device and set of philosophical principles developed by People’s Education, seeking to provide an open platform for spontaneous transdisciplinary creative interchange, and placing an emphasis on the breaking of intergroup boundaries, such as the audience/performer and participant/facilitator relation.Typically featuring guest thinkers and practitioners from diverse disciplines, and driven by an ethic of interactivity, FRP sessions came together as situations of organic collaboration where sound was given precedence as the core artistic output.
 FRP also spoke to the visual, however, especially given that sound is constituted of movement, and often translates to it in the form of dance.
 Correspondingly, the duo also produced collages and video art offering insight into the ideas and impressions which informed their diverse activities.

 Sorcery! is a party dedicated to the power of sound and spirit, bringing together selectors, performers and conductors in a unified act of celebration.
 FRP has collaborated on the event with of groups and individuals within a wider community, namely Breaking Bread, drummer/percussionist Bonolo Nkoane and DJs Neil Gain and Othusitse Mabi.Previous instalments